material-motion/material-motion/specifications/runtime/feature_transition_window.md

 }
 ```

-**Duration API**: A transition window is aware of its duration in time.
+**Duration API**: A transition window is aware of its expected duration.

 The unit of time is platform-dependent.